morceaudebois/bonjourr.fr/src/content/docs/docs/widgets/time-and-date.md

   loading="lazy"
 />

-<bjr>World clocks</bjr> allows you to add multiple clocks with different timezones.
+**World clocks** allows you to add multiple clocks with different time zones.
 Removing the name of a world clock will remove the clock entirely.